 AI Structure works both ways, allowing you to make your shot more in focus or blurry depending on your vision for the image.
 Just toggle the Boost and Amount sliders up and down until you get the required effect.
 This tool is particularly useful for shooting nature photography or animals in the wild.

 AI Skin & Portrait Enhancer

 Portrait photographers will rejoice when they find out about this exciting new feature.
-Both the Skin Enhancer and Portrait Enhancer are effective and powerful, and you have a lot of control over the end result.
+Both the Skin Enhancer and AI Portrait Enhancer are effective and powerful, and you have a lot of control over the end result.

 The Skin Enhancer will automatically smooth out skin and remove any skin blemishes in your portrait shots, speeding up the process.
 You’ll need to make a lot less manual skin adjustments after running this cool feature!

 The Portrait Enhancer goes even further.
 It will take care of issues like teeth whitening, brightening eyes, slimming faces, removing dark skin around the eye and red eye from your image.
-You have the final say over how polished vs. natural you want your image to be, but it saves you lots of time and energy if you had to do all the work yourself!
+You have the final say over how polished vs. natural you like your image to be, but it saves you lots of time and energy if you had to do all the work yourself!